jewettaij/superpose3d_cpp/README.md

 ## Benchmarking

 The performance of the algorithm is *O(N)*.
-For large *N*, the computation time required (per point in the cloud) is approximately 4.0e-08 seconds.
+The computation time required (per point in the cloud) is approximately 2.0e-06 + N×4.0e-08 seconds.

 <sub>
 (Details: This was measured on a single 1.7GHz i5-4210U CPU core.